 From 1963 judges were able to consider non-financial contributions to marriage when dividing property.
 They were strongly inclined to favour husbands, who continued to retain or be given sole ownership of the family home and its contents.

 The purpose of the Matrimonial Property Act 1976 was to recognise the equal contribution made by husband and wife to marriage.
 It also extended the property available for division.
 Businesses, investments, money or farms, if acquired during the marriage, were added to the family home and its furnishings.

 At first husbands continued to receive a greater share in the family home and contents, and almost all of other assets.
 Over time, more equal distribution became normal.

 Division of property since 2002

-Since 2002 division of property when a marriage, de facto relationship (same-sex or heterosexual) or civil union breaks down is organised according to the Property (Relationships) Act 1976 as amended in 2002.
+Since 2002 division of property when a marriage, de facto relationship (same-sex or heterosexual) or civil union breaks down has been organised according to the renamed Property (Relationships) Act 1976 as amended in 2002.